 - Take your time.
 If a message states that you must act immediately or lose access, do not comply.
 Phishing attempts frequently threaten a loss of service unless you do something.
 Cybercriminals want you to react without thinking; an urgent call to action makes you more likely to cooperate.

 - Don't click links in suspicious messages.
 If you don't trust the e-mail (or text message or post), don't trust the links in it either.
 Beware of links that are hidden by URL shorteners or text like "Click Here."
 They may link to a phishing site or a form designed to steal your username and password.

-- Delete or report potential phishing.
-If you believe you have received a phishing message, but have NOT clicked the link or opened the attachment, please either delete the email or contact the IT Service Desk at https://ucsf.service-now.com/ess/ or call 415-514-4100.
-By providing the full email headers, IT can stop other people at UCSF from receiving similar messages.
-Instructions are available at Obtain and Send Full Email Headers.
+- Delete or forward potential phishing.
+If you believe you have received a phishing message, but have NOT clicked the link or opened the attachment, please either delete the email or forward it to the IT Service Desk at https://ucsf.service-now.com/ess.

 - Report successful phishing.
 If you click on a phishing link or receive a phone call AND then provide your username and password, immediately change your password and call the IT Service Desk at 415-514-4100 to report that your account has been compromised.
 If needed, the IT Service Desk can help you change your password.

 Take the quiz on this Article.
 Everyone who passes wins a prize!!
 This month's prize is Swedish Fish to remind everyone to not let a phishing scam reel you in!